-First year Child Psychiatry fellows complete a two to three month rotation on the Pediatric Psychiatry Consultation-Liaison Service.
-During this time, fellows learn to conduct comprehensive consultations to medically ill children and their families in inpatient treatment settings.
+This is a required 3-month rotation either in the first or the second year requiring 30% of the resident’s time.
+During their time on the Pediatric Consultation-Liaison Service,, residents learn to conduct comprehensive consultations to medically ill children and their families in inpatient treatment settings.
 They learn to evaluate consultation requests, manage the physical, interpersonal, and system boundaries inherent to the psychiatric consultant in a pediatric setting, differentiate pathological from normal behavioral and emotional responses to a medical illness, and work with a multidisciplinary team to devise appropriate treatment plans for children and their families.
-Fellows provide consultations to any of the child and adolescent inpatients units at Shands Children’s Hospital.
+Residents provide consultations to the child and adolescent inpatients units at UF Health Shands Children’s Hospital.

 B. Faculty consists of 1 full-time Child Psychiatrist.

-C. Fellows see up to 4 new consults per week and work with adult Psychiatry residents on the main Psychiatry C/L Service.
+C. Residents see up to 4 new consults.
 All cases are seen and staffed by faculty.

-D. The C/L service sees 60% female and 40% male patients, with an age range of 6 to 17 years; 80% of referrals are for teenagers, and 20% for younger children.
-About 85% of patients are Caucasian, 10% African American and the remainder from Asian or Hispanic backgrounds and Diagnoses particular to the C/L populations include: depression in the general medical setting, including suicide/overdose (30%), anxiety in the general medical setting and somatoform disorders (30%), depressive disorders (30%) and the remainder at less than 10% include coping with illness, death, dying, and bereavement, delirium/agitation, factitious disorders and malingering, pain, psychiatric manifestations of medical and neurological illness, and psychological factors affecting medical conditions.
-Of the patients evaluated, about 30% are eventually transferred to the psychiatric inpatient setting, 25% receive specific cognitive-behavioral interventions and 50% receive recommendations for medication management for the referring pediatrician.
+D. The pediatric C/L service sees about 1-3 new patients and 2-4 follow up consult patients per day.
+The demographics of this population are 60% female and 40% male patients, with an age range of 2 to 17 years; 70% of referrals are for teenagers and 30% for younger children.
+About 70% of patients are Caucasian, 25% African American and the remainder from Asian or Hispanic backgrounds.
+Diagnoses particular to the C/L populations include: depression in the general medical setting, including suicide/overdose (30%), anxiety in the general medical setting and somatoform disorders (30%), depressive disorders (30%), autism spectrum disorders (5%) and the remainder at less than 5-10% include coping with illness, death, dying, and bereavement, delirium/agitation, pain, psychiatric manifestations of medical and neurological illness, and psychological factors affecting medical conditions.
+Of the patients evaluated, about 30% get transferred to the psychiatric inpatient setting, 25% receive specific cognitive-behavioral interventions and 50% receive recommendations for medication management for the referring pediatrician.
 Brief and supportive therapy modalities are also utilized in a large number of cases.

-E. An average caseload for a fellow consists of 2 to 3 patients at a given time, which are seen for medication management, psychotherapies and disposition planning.
+E. An average caseload for a resident consists of 2 to 3 patients at a given time, which are seen for medication management, brief psychotherapies and disposition planning.

 F. All new and follow up patients are staffed by the faculty and cases are discussed with residents on an individual basis.